opera-project/opera-project.github.io/layouts.md

 $manager->flush();
 ````

-- setName : have to be unique inside of your project it correspond to the twig file name that will be setted inside `templates/layouts/NAME.html.twig`
+- setName : have to be unique inside of your project, it correspond to the twig file name that will be setted inside `templates/layouts/NAME.html.twig`
 - setConfiguration : is the area configuration

 The configuration declare some areas that will be used inside of the template.
 And associate them to one letter.